 The chilling two words father of Sara Sharif sent in final WhatsApps before he fled

-Body of the 10-year-old girl was found by police alone in her home with extensive injuries
+Body of the 10-year-old girl was found with extensive injuries in her home by police

 The final WhatsApp messages of the father of a 10-year-old girl who was found dead in her Surrey home have been revealed as an international manhunt continues.